Nonprofit Grant Writing: How to Secure Grants for Your Cause

 Remember, one of your main goals is to make your reader’s job easy.
 The hard work should be on your end, not theirs.
 Aim to create a compelling proposal that’s clear and logical.

 Simply put, a core compelling idea is an overarching theme that sticks with the reader.
 In the case of nonprofit grant writing, it’s an idea that clarifies how your organization’s work is important, urgent, unique, and deserving of funding.
-It’s the answer to why the funder should want to fund your request, helping them to picture their own mission coming alive.
-This is simple to understand but difficult to master.
+While this may be simple to understand, it’s much more difficult to master.

 Knowing how to write a grant proposal means centering your writing around the idea you wish to stick with the reader.
 By anchoring your nonprofit grant proposal around a core compelling concept, you’ll stand a better chance of persuading the funder and cutting through the competition.